-C. Comprehensive Examination Component of the Portfolio Time frame: Week of November 1 or April 1 during the practicum course (i.e., COUN 590, 591, 592, or 593).
-Submitted to: Practicum Course Instructor Reviewed by: Program Director Returned by: Practicum Instructor
+Time frame: Week of November 1 or April 1 during the practicum course (i.e., COUN 590, 591, or 592).
+Submitted to: Practicum

+Course Instructor

+Reviewed by: Program Director Returned by: Practicum Instructor

 While enrolled in the counseling practicum course, add a written reflection on your growth to your portfolio.
-This portfolio submission is partial fulfillment of requirements for the Comprehensive Examination in the Counseling Programs (see attached form).
-This reflection should discuss growth and gains toward achieving the program objectives of your counseling program (program objectives are enumerated in the specific program sections of the Program Manual).
+This reflection should discuss your growth and your counseling dispositions.

-• Select three (3) objectives of your choice that you feel are your strengths at this time, and answer the following for each objective:
+Select three (3) aspects that you feel are your strengths at this time, and answer the following for each objective: